-Covid 19 coronavirus: Nine new Covid-19 cases as lockdown decision looms
+Covid 19 coronavirus: Nine new cases as lockdown decision looms

-There are nine new cases of Covid-19 in New Zealand today, taking the total to 1440.
+There are nine more cases of Covid-19 in New Zealand - the second day in a row where new infections have been in single figures.

+The new cases come as Prime Minister Jacinda Ardern and her Cabinet decide whether to move New Zealand to alert level 3.

+Director-General of Health Ashley Bloomfield will join Ardern for the post-Cabinet press conference at 4pm when it will be revealed if and when New Zealand will move down from alert level 4.

 There are fourteen people in hospital, down four from yesterday.